 We're finally reached it: the Great British Bake Off final.
 In honour, we've ranked the best of the British bakery offerings.
 Come on, let's all have a bun fight!

-Ahh, the great British bakery.
+Ah, the great British bakery.
 Other nations might beat us on elegance, technical skill, exotic flavours and aesthetic appeal, but nobody can say we don't win on pure insulating stodge.

-With the autumn drawing in and the Great British Bake Off down to its final bite, now is the time to wrap ourselves in a comfort blanket of enriched dough and icing.
+With the autumn drawing in and The Great British Bake Off down to its final bite, now is the time to wrap ourselves in a comfort blanket of enriched dough and icing.

 There are so many questions raised when deciding which classic cake shop creation is the greatest: why is there no cheese in a London cheesecake?
 Are raisins the devil?
 If it's buttery enough to make the paper bag transparent, is that a window to victory?

-Here's the (whipped) cream of the crop:
+Here are the (whipped) cream of the crop:

 12. London cheesecake

 It's not a cheesecake.
 It's not from London.
 It contains no cheese.
 It's not a cake.
 Can it be trusted?
 Has it actually been dead all along?